Akin-Genc0/Robot-GUI/README.md

 # Robot Arena Simulation

 This **JavaFX GUI application** simulates robots navigating a virtual arena.
-Users can add, control, and interact with various types of robots, each with unique behaviors, and observe how they respond to obstacles and other entities in real time.
+Users can add, control, and interact with various types of robots, each with unique behaviours, and observe how they respond to obstacles and other entities in real time.

 ## Features